As the game is loading, check to see what you'll be up against. In the above image, you can see that I'll be facing Kalista

 Level 1: Volley & Rushing Level 2|

 The first few minutes in lane are essential.
 Both sides will be competing to get to level 2 first, as this is a considerable power spike for many duo lanes - the ADC traditionally gains access to two damage abilities and the support will now have two CCs or a sustain.
 To get to level 2, you need to auto-attack the minions as much as possible to speed up the experience gain (ensuring you get the last hits also, for the gold).
-Ashe's all-in at level 2 isn't the best, so if the enemy ADC pushes the lane to get to level 2 first, back up as this is a crucial time where the enemy will attempt to push their level advantage.
+Ashe's all-in at level 2 isn't the best, so if the enemy ADC successfully pushes the lane and gets to level 2 first, back up and be wary as this is a crucial time where the enemy will attempt to push their level advantage.

 's level 1 ability does a lot of AoE damage.
 Volley